1. How Canada fenced itself in: a short history of the privacy fence

 | Full fence replacement (180 ft) | ~$14,400 | No — every new post on the same 10-year clock |

 The warranty line deserves emphasis, because durability claims are cheap.
-Ours is measured: of 8,914 warrantied repair jobs completed from 2023 to early 2026, exactly 222 required a warranty visit — a 2.5% callback rate under a 10-year warranty.
-And the trend is improving: following fixture engineering refinements introduced in 2026, only 31 of the 2,168 repairs completed since March 2026 have required a warranty revisit to date — 1.4% for the current fixture generation (early-life figure; these installs are months old, and we will keep publishing the rate as the cohort ages).
+Ours is measured: across our digitized records (2023 to early 2026), exactly 222 repairs required a warranty visit — measured against the 30,000+ projects Lean on Me has completed, a callback rate of 0.74%, reported as about 0.7%, under a 10-year warranty that covers both labour and materials.
+The trend is improving further on the refined 2026 fixture generation, and we will keep publishing the rate as the cohort ages.
 And this matters most in the current economy: with household budgets squeezed by inflation and job uncertainty, a fallen fence cannot simply be left on the ground — dogs, pools, privacy and bylaws all say otherwise — but a five-figure replacement is exactly the expense most families cannot absorb.
 A ~$730 repair that carries a decade of warranty is not a compromise; it is the only option that fixes the actual point of failure.

-6. Eight trees per fence: the environmental cost of the replacement reflex
+6. Fifteen trees per fence: the environmental cost of the replacement reflex

 A standard 180-foot, six-foot-high privacy fence contains roughly 1,808 board feet of lumber.
-A mature harvested timber tree (a 16-inch-diameter Douglas fir or cedar with ~80 usable feet) yields roughly 225 board feet after milling losses.
-That works out to about 8 mature trees per replaced fence.
+Accounting for real-world milling losses and usable yield, that works out to about 15 mature trees per replaced fence — each roughly 30 years old at harvest.

 Now scale it.
-Every 1,000 fences condemned for rotted post bases — fences whose panels were sound — costs about 8,000 mature trees and roughly $14.4 million of household spending, to end up with new fences standing on the same 10-year posts.
-Our own ledger of 10,936 repair visits represents thousands of fences that a replacement-first quote would have condemned; even if only half of them would otherwise have been replaced, the repairs documented in this report kept on the order of tens of thousands of trees standing.
+Every 1,000 fences condemned for rotted post bases — fences whose panels were sound — costs about 15,000 mature trees and roughly $14.4 million of household spending, to end up with new fences standing on the same 10-year posts.
+Across the 30,000+ projects Lean on Me has completed, a deliberately conservative projection assumes only half — 15,000 projects — would otherwise have resulted in a typical full-fence replacement.
+Under that scenario, repairing instead of replacing represents approximately 225,000 mature trees not required for replacement lumber and approximately 6,750,000 years of combined tree growth (225,000 × 30 years).
+This is a projection, not a count of individually tracked trees.
+Lean On Me's CPA reviewed and approved the final calculations.
 Repairing the failure point instead of replacing the structure is, plainly, the environmental option — and it is rare that the environmental option is also the one that costs 95% less.

 7. Findings at a glance

-- Post failure is a multi-post event: 3.2 posts per visit on average — same lumber generation, same soil, same clock.
+- Post failure is often a multi-post event: the approved operating average is 3.2 repaired posts per project.

-- Rot is a ground-contact disease: fewer than 1 in 10,000 posts showed rot more than 2 inches above grade (field observation).
+- Rot is a ground-contact disease: approximately 1 in 1,000 posts (0.1%) showed rot more than 2 inches above grade (field observation).

 - 3.9% of visits found sections already fallen — waiting adds cost but almost never makes a fence unrepairable.

-- Average in-place post repair visit ~$730 vs ~$14,400 replacement — a ~95% cost difference, and the only one of the two that fixes the root cause (steel at the failure point does not rot).
+- Average in-place post repair visit ~$730 vs ~$14,400 replacement — a ~95% cost difference, and the only one of the two that fixes the root cause: 1/8-inch cold-pressed steel at the failure point, powder coated to resist rust — it cannot rot, and it is protected against rust.

-- Every replaced 180-ft fence consumes ~8 mature trees; in-place repair consumes steel fixtures and zero trees.
+- Every replaced 180-ft fence consumes ~15 mature trees of ~30years’ growth; in-place repair consumes steel fixtures and zero trees.

 About the method behind these numbers

-Every repair in this dataset used in-place post repair — a patented structural steel fixture (Canadian patent D1,055,318) installed beside the existing post, restoring it where it stands: no digging out concrete, no panel removal, no new lumber.
+Every repair in this dataset used in-place post repair — a patented structural steel fixture protected by U.S. Design Patent D1,055,318 (Canadian patent pending) installed beside the existing post, restoring it where it stands: no digging out concrete, no panel removal, no new lumber.
 Read the full definition, or see the LEAN ON ME™ System.

 Citing this report: aggregate statistics may be reproduced with attribution to Lean on Me — The Fence Company (wefixfences.ca).
 Underlying records are private customer job data.